LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 ## Configuring the _Makefile_

 In order to compile the interface, you need to configure one of the build files (change a few variables' contents).
 For this, it is required that you know the minor version of Python installed in their system.
 As stated above, the major version is required to be `3`.
-The minor version the interface has been tested on is `6` (i.e., we have been using Python 3.6), but should work on any version `3.x`.
+The minor versions the interface has been tested on are `6`, `7` and `8`, but should work on any version `3.x`.
 Moreover, one has to know where LAL has been installed in the system.
-With this information, you have to modify some of the variables in the _Makefile_ file within directory
+With this information, modify some of the variables in the file

 	linear-arrangement-library/python-interface/Makefile